mspass-team/mspass/docs/source/user_manual/importing_data.rst

     experience on the efficiency of their converters.
 Don't enter that gate to hell, however, unless it is essential as you may face a real-life example of the Dante quote:  "abandon hope all ye who enter here".
 #.
-Every format has a different header structure with few, if any overlaps in
+Every format has a different header structure with few, if any, overlaps in
     the namespace (i.e. the key-value pair defining a concept).
 That means both the string used in the api to refer to an attribute and the type of the value.
 The obspy readers handle this issue differently for